Tinymanhood/Rouge-Like-Expanded/README.md

 It has several contributors and aims to add several new things to the game, such as clothes, characters, events/locations and new features.

 ## How to play the Github version:
 - Simply download the build for your OS [here](https://mega.nz/#F!wbo0nSgZ!yLJsXW-eW5nGrciFOZSv0A), extract it and play.
 It  will be updated regularly.
 You can update it manually by downloading the files in the repo.
+The newest image files can be found [here](https://mega.nz/#F!QfoRhATA!VWBVBhoE_NabSQ979FY3rg].

 ## Features: